-TARANGIRE NATIONAL PARK
+TARANGIRE NATIONAL PARK - TANZANIA

-- Tarangire National Park crowds around the supportive spine of the Tarangire River.
-When the park desiccates in the hot breathy dry season, this single river is filled with game that migrates to cool and refreshing water from up to almost 3 000 square kilometers (1160 square miles) of this park as well as from nearby Manyara National Park. - Tarangire's ecosystem is home to the second-highest concentration of wildlife of any other park in Tanzania after the Serengeti. - All that is real, quintessential, capture-it-in-the-lens-of-a-single-shot Africa is here: huge herds of elephants, 300 strong, strung along a dawdling river, Tolkien-esque baobab stand erect and are literally everywhere. - Elephants are dwarfed by them as they rest in the shade against sturdy trunks and with their distinct shapes, these huge old trees are rendered as perfect models against a setting sun.
+Tarangire National Park crowds around the supportive spine of the Tarangire River.
+When the park desiccates in the hot breathy dry season, this single river is filled with game that migrates to cool and refreshing water from up to almost 3 000 square kilometers (1160 square miles) of this park as well as from nearby Manyara National Park.

+Tarangire's ecosystem is home to the second-highest concentration of wildlife of any other park in Tanzania after the Serengeti.

+All that is real, guintessential, capture-it-in-the-lens-of-a-single-shot Africa is here: huge herds of elephants, 300 strong, strung along a dawdling river, Tolkien-esque baobab stand erect and are literally everywhere.

+Elephants are dwarfed by them as they rest in the shade against sturdy trunks and with their distinct shapes, these huge old trees are rendered as perfect models against a setting sun.

-- The dry season months of June through to October are the best times to visit the Tarangire National Park, as most of the animals congregate around water sources to remain hydrated, providing travellers with excellent game viewing opportunities. - The wet season is between November and May.
+The dry season months of June through to October are the best times to visit the Tarangire National Park, as most of the animals congregate around water sources to remain hydrated, providing travellers with excellent game viewing opportunities.
+The wet season is between November and May.
 The vegetation is lovely and green.
 It is also prime bird watching time since migratory birds are present.

-SERENGETI NATIONAL PARK
+SERENGETI NATIONAL PARK - TANZANIA

-- The Serengeti, one of the planet's biggest and most enduring wildlife havens, stretches all the way from the Ngorongoro Highlands to Lake Victoria.
-It takes its name from a Maasai word, siringitu, "the place where the land moves on forever". - The Serengeti, which covers over 12 000 square kilometers (4633 square miles), is home to over three million large animals across dozens of species; a significant number of which, a million and a half wildebeest, half a million zebra, prodded by the instinct to survive, chase new pasture after the rains and take up an annual march of almost 1 000 kilometers (621 miles); the largest and one of the last great terrestrial migrations on earth. - This awe inspiring mammalian movement supports inevitable predators from sleek savannah dwelling cheetahs who pick off the weak and straggling to enormous crocodiles that lie inert most of the year in anticipation of an annual feast as a never ending column of animals moves relentlessly on across land and water. . - And within the impressive proportions of the expansive Serengeti, keep your eyes also peeled for the small; showy Agama lizards and Rock hyraxes make their homes amongst granite kopjes that dot the park, more than five hundred bird species have been recorded here as well as 100 varieties of dung beetle, arduously rolling their cargo onward.
+The Serengeti, which covers over 12 000 square kilometers (4633 square miles), is home to over three million large animals across dozens of species; a significant number of which, a million and a half wildebeest, half a million zebra, prodded by the instinct to survive, chase new pasture after the rains and take up an annual march of almost 1 000 kilometers (621 miles); the largest - and one of the last - great terrestrial migrations on earth.

+This awe inspiring mammalian movement supports inevitable predators - from sleek savannah dwelling cheetahs who pick off the weak and straggling to enormous crocodiles that lie inert most of the year in anticipation of an annual feast as a never ending column of animals moves relentlessly on across land and water.

+And within the impressive proportions of the expansive Serengeti, keep your eyes also peeled for the small; showy Agama lizards and Rock hyraxes make their homes amongst granite kopjes that dot the park, more than five hundred bird species have been recorded here as well as 100 varieties of dung beetle, arduously rolling their cargo onward.

-- Between January and March the migration is calving in the Southern Serengeti which is spectacular to see. - Rains arrive between April and May, mostly short afternoon storms.
+Between January and March the migration is calving in the Southern Serengeti which is spectacular to see.
+Rains arrive between April and May, mostly short afternoon storms.
 It is low season so it's usually less crowded.
-After the rains in April and May, the grass is longer in June and the migration moves up the Western Corridor of the Serengeti. - The migration arrives in the Northern Serengeti between end of June and early July, and there are numerous river crossings into Kenya. - October, November and December bring cooler weather, as the early rains start to fall in the Serengeti.
+After the rains in April and May, the grass is longer in June and the migration moves up the Western Corridor of the Serengeti.
+The migration arrives in the Northern Serengeti between end of June and early July, and there are numerous river crossings into Kenya.
+October, November and December bring cooler weather, as the early rains start to fall in the Serengeti.